Skip to main content

 Boat Accident Injury Lawsuits

-In 2016, the U.S. Coast Guard reported 4,463 accidents that involved 701 deaths, 2,903 injuries and around $49 million dollars of damage to property as a result of recreational boating accidents.
+In 2016, the U.S. Coast Guard reported 4,463 accidents that involved 701 deaths, 2,903 injuries and around $49 million dollars in damage to property as a result of recreational boating accidents.
 About 10 percent of the 3,500 drownings each year in the United States are attributed to .

 Joe Lyon is a highly-rated attorney, experienced in handling personal injury, wrongful death, and product liability lawsuits and nationwide.
 Do not hesitate to contact The Lyon Firm for top legal representation.